Skip to main content

 Jump to Carbon Footprint

-Palak paneer is an Indian curry that combines spinach, paneer and great spices.
+Palak paneer is an Indian curry that combines spinach, paneer, and great spices.
 It is a classic in Indian cuisine and can be found on the menu of any Indian restaurant, but it is also relatively easy to make at home.

 Palak Paneer